 There’s just something so comforting about cradling a warm bowl of soup between your hands, isn’t there?
 A true hug in a mug – and the perfect antidote for a rainy and grey afternoon.

-The result is this delicately-spiced Creamy Beetroot and Ginger Soup.
 Perfect for a rainy day, especially when dished up with huge slabs of freshly-baked sourdough bread, slathered with butter.

-Happily, this soup is wonderful to eat with the Christmas party season just around the corner.
+Happily, this soup is wonderful to eat with party season just around the corner.
 You see, beetroot can work all sorts of wonders on the body since it’s full of fibre, vitamins (A and C), iron, folate, calcium and potassium.

 Anyway, my geekiness aside, my point is this: you need beetroot soup in your life!

-Creamy Beetroot and Ginger Soup
+Creamy Beetroot, Apple and Ginger Soup

 - Serves 4-6

-- 1 tbsp Lucy Bee coconut oil
+- 1 tbsp oil

-- One red onion, finely chopped
+- One onion, finely chopped

-- 2 – 2.5 cups vegetable stock
+- Two cups vegetable stock

-- 1 can coconut milk
+- One cup full-fat coconut milk

 - To serve – coconut yoghurt, fresh herbs (dill works best), crusty bread